astrofrog/Astropy4MPIK/tables.rst

     >>> fits.writeto('new_catalog.fits', np.array(t))

+The main drawback of the current approach is that table metadata like UCDs and other FITS header keywords are lost.
 Future versions of Astropy will support reading/writing FITS tables directly from the ``Table`` class.

 Practical Exercises
 -------------------